sitewhere/sitewhere.github.io/userguide/tenant/event-processing.md

 [IInboundProcessingStrategy](http://docs.sitewhere.org/current/apidocs/com/sitewhere/spi/device/communication/IInboundProcessingStrategy.html)
 interface.

-### Default Inbound Processing Strategy
+### Blocking Queue Inbound Processing Strategy
-The default inbound processing strategy for SiteWhere CE uses a bounded queue to hold events being delivered from event sources.
+This default inbound processing strategy for SiteWhere CE uses a bounded queue to hold events being delivered from event sources.
 It creates a thread pool that consumes the queue to deliver events to the inbound processing chain.
 If events are delivered faster than the thread pool can process them, the queue will eventually start blocking the event receiver threads.